HL7 FHIR Implementation Guide - New Zealand Formulary/NZULM IG

 • Trade Product Pack (TPP) e.g. Panadol 500 mg tablet: film-coated, 12 tablets

-The medication resources will also link to several documents (using the link extension).
+The medication resources also link to several documents (using the link extension).
 To facilitate this, we use DocumentReference resources.

 We provide document references for the following data: